Programmers Guide

 • (Optional, but recommended) A serial console program, such as minicom or screen, so that you can view console output from your AtomVM application.

-Raspberry Pi Pico Deployment Requirements
+Raspberry Pi RP2 Deployment Requirements

 • A computer running MacOS or Linux (Windows support is not currently supported);